quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 Nonzero displacement keys denote Fourier moments of the computational BZ.
 On a mapped disk they do not automatically represent physical real-space correlations;
 local continuum interactions use the onsite key `(0, 0)`.

+Callable BdG assembly uses the electron and hole blocks $h(k)$ and
+$-h(-k\bmod 2\pi)^T$.
+A transformed-domain wrapper must map these paired BZ points to physical momenta $q$ and $-q$.
+The radial disk map above does **not** have this property and is a normal-state example.
+Use an inversion-compatible map for superconductivity; physical momentum reversal is not inferred from a callable.
+Nonlocal terms retain the computational BZ displacement convention.

 {download}`Run the disk example and its analytic density check <../../../examples/continuum.py>`.